-Annual cost savings related to the restructuring and impairment charges are currently expected to be at least \$23,000 beginning in 2004.
-Management is currently reviewing opportunities for additional cost savings as a result of these restructuring activities at Vector Tobacco and Liggett Vector Brands.
+Annual cost savings related to the Timberlake restructuring and impairment charges and the actions taken at Liggett Vector Brands in the first half of 2004 are currently expected to be at least \$23,000 beginning in 2004.
+Management will continue to review opportunities for additional cost savings in our tobacco business.

-Amended Liggett Credit Facility.
-On April 14, 2004, Liggett entered into an Amended and Restated Loan and Security Agreement with Congress Financial Corporation, as lender.
-The \$50,000 credit facility replaces Liggett's current \$40,000 facility with Congress.
+AMENDED LIGGETT CREDIT FACILITY.
+In April 2004, Liggett entered into an Amended and Restated Loan and Security Agreement with Congress Financial Corporation, as lender.
+The \$50,000 credit facility replaced Liggett's previous \$40,000 facility with Congress.
 The facility is collateralized by all inventories and receivables of Liggett and a first mortgage on the Mebane, North Carolina plant and manufacturing equipment.

-Tax Matters.
-In connection with the 1998 and 1999 transaction with Philip Morris Incorporated in which a subsidiary of Liggett contributed three of its premium cigarette brands to Trademarks LLC, a newly-formed limited liability company, we recognized in 1999 a pre-tax gain of \$294,078 in our consolidated financial statements and established a deferred tax liability of \$103,100 relating to the gain.
+TAX MATTERS.
+In connection with the 1998 and 1999 transaction with Philip Morris Incorporated in which a subsidiary of Liggett contributed three of its premium cigarette brands to Trademarks LLC, a newly-formed limited liability company, we recognized in 1999 a pre-tax gain of \$294,078 in our consolidated financial statements and established a deferred tax liability of \$103,100relating to the gain.
 In such transaction, Philip Morris acquired an option to purchase the remaining interest in Trademarks for a 90-day period commencing in December 2008, and we have an option to require Philip Morris to purchase the remaining interest for a 90-day period commencing in March 2010.
 Upon exercise of the options during the 90-day periods commencing in December 2008 or in March 2010, we will be required to pay tax in the amount of the deferred tax liability, which will be offset by the benefit of any deferred tax assets, including any net operating losses, available to us at that time.
 In connection with an examination of our 1998 and 1999 federal income tax returns, the Internal Revenue Service issued to us in September 2003 a notice of proposed adjustment.
 The notice asserts that, for tax reporting purposes, the entire gain should have been recognized in 1998 and in 1999 in the additional amounts of \$150,000 and \$129,900, respectively, rather than upon the exercise of the options during the 90-day periods commencing in December 2008 or in March 2010.
-If the Internal Revenue Service were to ultimately prevail with the proposed adjustment, it would result in the potential acceleration of tax payments of approximately \$119,000, including interest, net of tax benefits, through June 30, 2004.
+If the Internal Revenue Service were to ultimately prevail with the proposed adjustment, it would result in the potential acceleration of tax payments of approximately \$120,000, including interest, net of tax benefits, through September 30, 2004.
 These amounts have been previously recognized in our consolidated financial statements as tax liabilities.
-As of June 30, 2004, we believe amounts potentially due have been fully provided for in our consolidated statements of operations.
+As of September 30, 2004, we believe amounts potentially due have been fully provided for in our consolidated statements of operations.

 We believe the positions reflected on our income tax returns are correct and intend to vigorously oppose any proposed adjustments to our returns.
 We have filed a protest with the Appeals Division of the Internal Revenue Service.
 No payment is due with respect to these matters during the appeals process.
 Interest currently is accruing on the disputed amounts at a rate of 7%, with the rate adjusted quarterly based on rates published by the U.S. Treasury Department.
-If taxing authorities were to ultimately prevail in their assertion that we incurred a tax obligation prior to the exercise dates of these options and we were required to make such tax payments prior to 2009 or 2010, and if any necessary financing were not available to us, our liquidity could be adversely affected.
+If taxing authorities were to ultimately prevail in their assertion that we incurred a tax obligation prior to the exercise dates of these options and we were required to make such tax payments prior to 2009 or 2010, and if any necessary financing were not available to us, our liquidity could be materially adversely affected.